A brief synopsis of the two novels follows and a link to a sample reading is provided.

 Along the way, you’ll meet:

 Tommy – a firefighter and a skilled EMT, a future top-notch surgeon, and soft-touch for any seven-year-old having trouble hitting a curveball.

 Aliana – by day, dean of the third grade at Southside elementary; by night, master of the “hot corner” wielding a gold glove and a mean bat.

 the inhabitants of the neighborhood, the locals.
-We just call them collectively, "the neighborhood gang."
-Clergymen with nicknames like “Riff,” “Shuckles,” “Rail Bird,” and “Walk Off.”
-And ordinary guys with names like “Crazy Pat,” “Ace,” Bobby “Pretzels,” Vinnie “Bullets,” “Uncle Joey,” “Mike the Russian,” Nick “the human tarantula,” "Ranger"– a Dalmatian you’d swear is human - and Andy, a young man who talks to God … and gets answers.
+Called collectively, "the neighborhood gang." it includes clergymen with nicknames like “Riff,” “Shuckles,” “Rail Bird,” and “Walk Off,” and ordinary guys with names like “Crazy Pat,” “Ace,” Bobby “Pretzels,” Vinnie “Bullets,” “Uncle Joey,” “Mike the Russian,” Nick “the human tarantula,” "Ranger"– a Dalmatian you’d swear is human - and Andy, a young man who talks to God … and gets answers.

 Along the way you’ll learn:

 • Why being turned down for a date may open the door to winning a heart

 • The missing word in today’s wedding vows